-Burying utility lines is considered an option where aesthetic or weather conditions preclude above-ground power distribution systems (ACAT/IPEN 2014).
-However, no information could be obtained if a protective treatment of the lines is required to prevent decay and pest problems.
-There is also no information on whether there are additional costs and maintenance issues with burying the lines.
+Burying utility lines is considered an option where aesthetic or weather conditions preclude aboveground power distribution systems (ACAT/IPEN 2014).
 According to a 2011 paper "Underground Electric Transmission Lines" published by the Public Service Commission of Wisconsin, the estimated cost for constructing underground transmission lines ranges from 4 to 14 times more expensive than overhead lines of the same voltage and same distance.
-For example, a typical new 69 kV overhead single-circuit transmission line costs approximately \$285,000 per mile as opposed to \$1.5 million per mile for a new 69 kV underground line (without the terminals).
-A new 138 kV overhead line costs approximately \$390,000 per mile as opposed to \$2 million per mile for underground (without the terminals).
+For example, a typical new 69 kV overhead single-circuit transmission line costs approximately US\$285,000 per mile as opposed to US\$1.5 million per mile for a new 69 kV underground line (without the terminals).
+A new 138 kV overhead line costs approximately US\$390,000 per mile as opposed to US\$2 million per mile for underground (without the terminals).
 These costs show a potential initial construction cost differential of more than five times for underground lines as opposed to overhead lines.
 Costs vary in other regions, but the relative difference between overhead and underground installation costs is similar from state to state.
 Maintenance costs associated with underground lines are considered difficult to assess due to a number of variables involved and assumptions required.
+Further information on potential additional costs and maintenance issues are available at https://woodpoles.org/.

 An analysis conducted by Larsen (2016) noted that while generally it is assumed that the costs of undergrounding transmission and distribution lines far exceed the benefits from avoided outages, undergrounding power system infrastructure can improve reliability and that comprehensive benefits of this strategy can, in some cases, exceed the all-in costs.
 Cost-effectiveness depends on (1) the age/lifespan of existing overhead infrastructure; (2) whether economies of scale can be achieved; (3) the vulnerability of locations to increasingly severe and frequent storms; (4) the number of customers per line mile; and (5) the geographic terrain and distances over which lines must span.
+Further information on costs of alternatives can be found in UNEP (2017c).